ghovax/ghovax.github.io/posts/math-library-haskell/index.md

 author: "Giovanni Gravili"
 ---

 In this post, I'll walk you through my implementation of a symbolic mathematics engine in Haskell.
-This project demonstrates the elegant intersection of functional programming and computer algebra, showing how algebraic data types and pattern matching naturally express mathematical transformations.
+This project taught me that Haskell's algebraic data types are perfectly suited for representing mathematical expressions.
+The ability to pattern match on expression structure makes implementing transformations incredibly natural, with each mathematical rule becoming a pattern match clause.
+The separation of concerns between operations proved crucial: substitution doesn't simplify, differentiation doesn't evaluate.
+Each function does one thing well, and we compose them to achieve complex transformations.

 The challenge of symbolic mathematics is fundamentally different from numerical computing.
 Rather than evaluating an expression like: